 Your DTI doesn’t just tell you how much house you can afford.
 Lenders also take it into consideration when measuring your ability to pay back a mortgage.

 What’s considered a good DTI?

 If your DTI is under 43 percent, you’re sitting pretty.
-In other words, if you spend less than 43 percent of your monthly income on debt payments, your financial health is sound and you haven’t overleveraged yourself.
+In other words, if you spend less than 43 percent of your monthly income on debt payments (including your new mortgage payment), your financial health is sound and you haven’t overleveraged yourself.